 - Laced/threaded and woven stitches: These are combination stitches that use two rows of backstitching with a design woven back and forth between them.
 This stitch is useful to secure a ribbon between the backstitched rows.

 A category I would add would be one devoted to motifs.
 Many of the quilters today have elaborate thread painted designs.
-A wonderful book with designs and tips is Motifs for Crazy Quilting (1680A).
+A wonderful book is Crazy-Quilted Memories.

 Perhaps you want to carry on the tradition of adding a web.
 Not only for luck, but the spider and web motifs serve several functions: hiding seams, filling patches, and couching down long threads.
 The stitch combinations can be as basic or as complex as you desire.
 HGTV has a wonderful series on line about crazy quilting and lesson 6 gives some pointers on making a web and spider.
 Here is the link for the entire series.
 Scroll down to lesson 6 if you just want to learn more about the spider.